Why is my Google Analytics data different to Google Search Console?

 What searches are bringing people to the site?

 “Clicks” are the user clicks from a Google search results page that landed them on your page.
 “Sessions” are user-initiated visits, defined by Google as “a group of user interactions with your website that take place within a given time frame”.
-GA’s sessions last for 30 minutes of inactivity by default, meaning that multiple clicks can occur within the same session.
+GA’s sessions last for 30 minutes of inactivity by default, meaning that multiple sessions can occur within the same click.

 Which one should I use?